 If you’re a frequent traveler and Marriott loyalist, there is a lot to love about the Marriott Bonvoy Boundless™ Credit Card.
 The card comes packed with several great benefits like a free hotel night once a year, automatic Silver Elite status (with a fast-track to Gold Elite status), and multiple point redemption options.

-- 6x points per $1 on Marriott purchases
+- 6x points per $1 at participating Marriott Bonvoy hotels

 - 2x points per $1 on everything else